It all began with a gift.

 Our nonprofit status allows us to accept tax-deductible contributions.
 Those contributions support improvements in programs and facilities providing direct benefit to Clark-Lindsey residents and to the Champaign County area.
 And while we are exempt from income and capital gains taxes, we do pay real estate taxes that in turn invest in our schools, our parks and our community.

 Gifts from donors support our amenities and services.
-They also contribute to expansion allowing us to grow to meet the needs of our current and future residents.
-One such project includes a new Wellness Center currently under construction.
-It features an aquatic center that will expand our exercise and recreational programming.
-A new fitness center and therapy gym is also part of the project.
+They also contribute to expansion, allowing us to grow to meet the needs of our current and future residents.
+One such project includes our new Wellness Center.
+It features an aquatic center that expanded our exercise and recreational programming.
+The construction of a new fitness center and therapy gym was also part of the project.

-Another project is the construction of two new small homes that will operate in a resident-centered environment as advocated by the GREEN HOUSE PROJECT®.
+Another project was the construction of two new small homes that operate in a resident-centered environment as advocated by the GREEN HOUSE PROJECT®.
 Our partnership with the Green House organization represents one of the first in the state of Illinois to offer this unique culture and home environment focused on real home, meaningful life and empowered staff.
-Two homes are being constructed.
-One will be licensed assisted living and the other skilled nursing care.
-Both will offer special programming for adults with Alzheimer’s and other forms of dementia.
+Two homes opened in 2017.
+One is licensed Assisted Living with a Memory Care designation, the other provides Skilled Nursing care.
+Both offer special programming for adults with Alzheimer’s Disease and other forms of dementia.

 Donor contributions assist in making both of these projects a reality.

-Not only does being tax except allow more money to be given back to our origination, but also allows us to do more for our community.
-Clark-Lindsey has been serving the local community for decades and is in the roots of our employees and residents as well.
-Employees and our residents all participate in Clark-Lindsey organizations that allow our organization to give back to our surrounding communities.
-Examples of these are Ethel and Maud’s table, CLVolunteers, Intern Program, and Nursing Program.
+Not only does being tax exempt allow more money to be given back to our organization, but it allows us to do more for our community.
+Clark-Lindsey has been serving the local community for decades and this passion is shared by our employees and residents.
+Employees and residents participate in and lead Clark-Lindsey programs that allow our organization to give back to our surrounding communities.
+Examples of these programs are Ethel and Maud’s table, CLVolunteers, Intern Program, and Nursing Program.